We may earn money or products from the companies mentioned in this post.

 Next, we headed to the Ryozen Kannon war memorial dedicated to those who died in the Pacific War.
 The highlight of the memorial is a large statue of the white robbed Kannon set against a lush green, mountainous backdrop.
 Kannon is a Buddhist deity of mercy and compassion.
 The large statue is breathtaking, and you truly feel a sense of peace while you’re there.

 We then headed to the Kodaiji temple.
 The temple sits directly adjacent to the Ryozen Kannon war memorial.
 In fact, the two attractions share a parking lot.
 Kids will enjoy learning about different Buddhist rituals and taking part in some of them.
+It is a great place to learn a little about the Japanese way of life and culture.
 While there, my husband and I touched the statues of Hideyoshi and Nene, which are said to bring happiness in love and marriage to those who touch them.